CosmoLike/cocoa/README.md

  Then, every time users want to work on Cocoa (including cloning the repository), they must first activate the Cocoa conda environment

     source activate cocoa

+PS: When loading the anaconda via the module system on supercomputers, users sometimes must type the command `conda init bash` before loading any enviroment.

 For manual installation not utilizing conda (not advisable), please see appendices [Prerequisites for MacOS (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) and [Prerequisites for Linux (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation).

 ## Cloning the Repository